 - Expy: King Gosaurer's "Armored" form, which uses the rest of the school as an armor for King Gosaurer, resembles the GP-01 Gundam Zephyranthes Full Vernian.

 - Hot-Blooded: The majority of the class.
 Suprisingly, the Nerd Youjiin, and the "calmer" children can be more hot-blooded than the Kid Hero Kenichi to some degree.
 That being said, these kids could make Ryouma shed Manly Tears of pride.

 - Humongous Mecha

 - Jumped at the Call: Suprisingly, in an early episode, all of the kids in the class agree unanimously on this; including a Nice Job Breaking It, Hero! moment for good measure.

 - Monster of the Week: In the style of its predecessor, takes on several hilarious yet awesome forms, such as the Flashlight Kikaiju.
 I bet Dr. Hell wished he had thought of that.

-- Shout-Out: This series seems to be a love letter to Super Sentai; not only in style, but it bares similarities to Kyoryu Sentai Zyuranger, which aired at around the same time.
+- Shout-Out: This series seems to be a love letter to Super Sentai; not only in style, but it bears similarities to Kyoryu Sentai Zyuranger, which aired at around the same time.